© 2020 All rights reserved

 Recently I’ve been hearing from a few people that their Facebook Ads aren’t converting, or that they feel like they’re wasting their money.

-Nobody wants to feel like they’re flushing their money into marketing and advertising that isn’t getting a good ROI.
+Nobody wants to feel like they’re flushing their money into marketing and advertising that isn’t getting a good Return-On-Investment (ROI).

-So, what can you do to see better results with your Facebook ads?
-Should you just give up and focus on some other strategy?
+So what can you do to see better results with your Facebook ads?
+Should you just give up and focus on a different strategy?

-The other problem may be you’re not targeting enough and your ads are hitting people who just couldn’t care about your offers.
-The key here is to focus in on the defining characteristics that only your specific audience would have, and not a broader interest.
+The other problem may be that you’re not targeting enough, and your ads are reaching people who just don’t care about your offers.
+The key here is to focus on the defining characteristics, that only your specific audience would have, and not a broader interest.

 Another massive problem I see is people only running one single ad.
-If anything, at least be running two ads with slight differences so you can see which performs the best.
+If anything, you need to be running at least two ads with slight differences, so you can identify which performs the best.